BrianSuarezSantiago/aws-mcp-servers-config/README.md

 look up documentation on S3 bucket naming rule. cite your sources --> recommend content for page https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html

+lookup the docks, and tell me how to connect my on-premises servers manage them as a hybrid node

 You can use /compact to replace the conversation         │ │      history with its summary to free up the context space